-The North Carolina Walking Horse Association appreciates the opportunity to provide a statement regarding the Subcommittee's Legislative Hearing regarding H.R.
+The Performance Show Horse Association (PSHA) appreciates the opportunity to provide a statement regarding the Subcommittee's Legislative Hearing regarding H.R.
 5441 (the PAST Act) and the negative impacts this legislation would have on the Tennessee Walking Horse industry and the communities and families that work in and depend on this industry.

-The North Carolina Walking Horse Association includes members from North Carolina, South Carolina, Virginia, Tennessee, and West Virginia ; trainers, owners, breeders and other long-time participants in the walking horse industry.
-The North Carolina Walking Horse Association has been existence since 1969.
+Our Association represents trainers, owners, breeders, and other long-time participants in the walking horse industry.
 Our goals are to work within the industry and with the industry's regulators and with the Congress to bring common-sense and realistic reforms that will protect the horse and save the industry through legislation that Congressman Scott Desjarlais has introduced in the House, H.R.
 6341, and that Sen. Bill Hagerty has introduced in the Senate, S. 4005.